22 February 2021

 Overall, we can see that ESG is a strong factor in returns:

-The StashAway investment team is excited to share this analysis.
-It means that investing in ESG is not just trendy, but also adds value to our clients’ portfolios.
+Our team is excited to share this analysis.
 We now know that the ESG factor drives returns in our existing portfolios, while contributing positively to sustainability - an added benefit to investors to whom this is ethically important.

 *The factor definitions are outlined in Exhibit 1 of “Foundations of Factor Investing, MSCI Research Insight, Dec 2013”.
 “Value” measures the excess returns of stocks that have low prices relative to their fundamental value.
 “Size” measures the excess returns of smaller firms (by market capitalization) relative to their larger counterparts.
 “Momentum” measures the excess returns of stocks with stronger past performance”.
 “Quality” measures the excess returns of stocks that are characterized by low debt, stable earnings growth and low leverage.
 “Min Volatility” measures the excess returns of stocks selected under the minimum variance strategy.
 “Dividends” measures the excess returns of stocks that have higher than average dividend yields.